 What do You Receive with TDIU VA Benefits?

-In many cases, eligibility for VA benefits is completely objective.
-Applicants must have the proper service background along with a current disability, and there must be a nexus (direct or indirect connection) between these two things.
+In many cases, eligibility for VA benefits is entirely objective.
+Applicants must have the proper service background along with a current disability.
+There must also be a nexus (direct or indirect connection) between these two things.
 Total Disability due to Individual Unemployability, however, is a bit different.
 As the name implies, this area is more subjective.
 Benefits depend not on a rating scale but, at least in part, on the individual circumstances of each applicant.
-The subjective nature of TDIU benefits makes it easier to qualify for these benefits, but it is a double-edged sword.
-The subjective nature also makes these claims more difficult to establish, especially at initial reviews.
+The subjective nature of TDIU benefits makes it easier to qualify for them, but it is a double-edged sword.
+The subjective nature also makes these claims more difficult to establish, especially in initial reviews.
 A good TDIU lawyer knows what evidence to present.
 Additionally, an experienced attorney knows how to present this evidence in the most compelling way possible.

 Qualifying for TDIU VA Benefits

 VA disability ratings are not completely irrelevant in TDIU matters.
 In fact, the rating scale still plays a significant role.
 Generally, veterans might qualify for TDIU benefits under the following circumstances: